sardana-org/sardana/doc/source/sep/SEP6.md

 - **SetConfiguration** and **GetConfiguration** (see format of MG Synchronization parameter)
 - SetAxisPar and GetAxisPar

-Sardana provides two TriggerGate controllers:

-- SoftwareTriggerGateController - allows software synchronization of acquisition in both time and distance domains
-- DummyTriggerGateController - does not synchronize acquisition and just provides dummy behavior
+Sardana provides one TriggerGate controllers DummyTriggerGateController which does not synchronize acquisition and just provides dummy behavior.
+DummyTriggerGateController imitate the behavior of the hardware with trigger and/or gate signal generation capabilities.
+It emulates the state machine: changes state from On to Moving on start and from Moving to On based on the configuration parameters or when stopped.

-SoftwareTriggerGateController generates software events of type: TGEventType.Active and TGEventType.Passive.
+Software synchronizer resides in the core of Sardana and generates software events of type: TGEventType.Active and TGEventType.Passive.
 The acquisition action listens to these events and start or start and stop the acquisition process when they arrive.
 In case the MeasurementGroup Synchronization contains position domain characteristics this controller is added as a listener to the to the moveable's position attribute.
 Then the generation of generates the synchronization events is based on these updates.

-DummyTriggerGateController imitate the behavior of the hardware with trigger and/or gate signal generation capabilities.
-It emulates the state machine: changes state from On to Moving on start and from Moving to On based on the configuration parameters or when stopped.

 **Pool Synchronization action**